dobsondev/dobsondev-shortcodes/readme.md

 This Shortcode will embed a PDF into the page rather than making it a seperate link that must be clicked to be viewed.
 It is displayed in the browsers default PDF reader since it is embedded as an application.
 The source attribute is the URL of the PDF and is required.
 The width and height attribute will set the size of the embedded application, and are both optional.
 If they are not entered then the width is set to 100% and the height to 600.

+Please note that setting the width to "auto" will not work.
+Rather, please set the width to "100%" to get the same effect.
+If you are looking to add your own custom CSS to the container around the PDF embed, the class is "div.dobdev-pdf-container".

 **Embed GitHub Gists**

 [embedGist source="http://gist.github.com/your-account/gist-id"]

 This Shortcode will embed a GitHub Gist into the page.
 The Gist will be embedded in a little box that makes it easy to share code samples with other developers (or whoever you want to share them with).
 The source attribute is the URL to the Gist and is required.

+If you are looking to add some custom CSS to the Gists, they are automatically put into "div.gist" by GitHub.
+Use that class when doing any CSS changes.
+This should only be done by someone experienced using CSS, otherwise the results could cause harm to the layout of your site.

 **Embed Twitch Stream**